Discover the activities not to be missed in this region

-The food and wine tradition of Trenito-Alto Adige is very much influenced by the neighbouring countries.
+The food and wine tradition of Trentino-Alto Adige is very much influenced by the neighbouring countries.
 In fact, many typical dishes such as canederli, strudel, sauerkraut, are the symbol of Austrian proximity.
 The typical product of the region is speck.
 No less important is the production of different types of wines.

-In Trentino-Alto Adige, nature is the protagonist.
-A fundamental stop is the capital Trento, a city rich in architecture and art such as the Piazza del Duomo di San Virgilio, built in Romanesque style and the place of the formal seats of the Council of Trent.
+A "must" is the capital Trento, a city rich in architecture and art, such as the Piazza del Duomo di San Virgilio, built in Romanesque style and the site of the formal seats of the Council of Trent.
 Bolzano, Merano and Rovereto are just some of the other cities to visit in this beautiful region.

-The natural beauties will leave you breathless: the Gardens of Trauttmansdorff Castle, the Puez-Odle Nature Park and the ski resorts in the Dolomites will make you experience unique emotions in contact with nature.
+Moreover, in Trentino-Alto Adige, nature is the protagonist.
+The natural beauties will leave you breathless: the Gardens of Trauttmansdorff Castle, the Puez-Odle Nature Park and the ski resorts of the Dolomites will make you experience unique emotions in an incredible and surprising landscape.

 Archaeological findings demonstrate the presence of man in the valleys of Trentino-Alto Adige after the end of the last Ice Age, around 12 000 BC: the Palmeri shelter is an evidence of this earlyolithic mountain site.
 In the Mesolithic era, on the other hand, there are certain settlements in the Adige valley, where only a few years ago the mummy Ötzi, who is said to be around 5300 years old, was found.